 Asserting a dark mystique, this recently introduced Polemonium cultivar is heralded for the reddish purple and bronze tones of its lush leaves.
 Deep-hued stems frame the lacy upright base, which transmutes a green flush when summer arrives or when grown in deep shade, and appreciates a somewhat cool, moist setting.
 Large silken blooms—loosely clustered, cup-shaped and plentiful—compose a violet grace note.

-Size: 2' high x 15" wide; hardy to zone 5.
+Size: 2' 0" high x 15" wide.